-  - If you have the flu and need to see the doctor, wear a facemask to protect others in the waiting room.
+- If you have the flu and need to see a doctor, wear a face mask to protect others in the waiting area.

-  - Consider wearing a mask in crowded settings if the flu is widespread in your community or if you are at high risk for flu complications.
+- Consider wearing a mask in crowded settings if the flu is widespread in your community, or if you’re at high risk for flu complications.

-  - When you’re done wearing the mask, throw it away and wash your hands.
-Do not wear a facemask more than once.
+- When you’re done wearing a surgical face mask or respirator, throw it away and wash your hands.
+Never reuse it.

 - Wash your cloth face mask after each use.